 Some of the most satisfying gaming experiences come from those moments we learn without a tutorial in sight.
 It’s time for some of the very best games that refuse to hold your hand.

 We like a challenge no matter what genre we like to spend our time in.
 Nothing feels quite like tackling a problem head-on without any help whatsoever.
 It’s a bit like letting no one help you with your yearly jigsaw at Christmas.
-Where would be the fun if other people found the side pieces and that’s what’s important to recognize.
+Where would the fun be if other people found the side pieces?
+And that’s what’s important to recognize.

 If you played a hundred or so hours of Assassin’s Creed last year but didn’t find it quite deadly enough, Valheim was made for you.
-Your north warrior needs to find their way out but is going to have to start with a hoe before going anywhere near colossal boss battles.
+Your northern warrior needs to find their way out but is going to have to start with a hoe before going anywhere near colossal boss battles.
 The thrill of discovery is too good to ruin here.

 KINGDOM COME: DELIVERANCE

 This game is far too busy to get you up to speed with its ins and outs but this means that the challenge of getting to grips with this world is all the more exciting.
 Go find your spacey bliss alone in the dark with only your tears for company.
 No one is going to save you.
 You’re going to have to help yourself.
 In space, no one can hear you sob.

 THE BINDING OF ISAAC: REBIRTH